The Jawa Report: "Death to all Juice"

 The Jawa Report was the first to note that Carlos "Omar" Eduardo Almonte, a Muslim man from New Jersey who was arrested in June 2010 while bound for Somalia, and was charged with conspiring to kill, maim, and kidnap people outside the U.S., had posted a photo of himself demonstrating with a large placard, bearing the inscription "DEATH TO ALL JUICE" (sic), at the 2008 Israel Day Parade in New York City, on his Facebook page.

 As a source

-Postings on Jawa Report were either quoted or reported by many mainstream news providers, including The New York Times, New York Daily News, Fox News, The Philadelphia Inquirer, The Boston Globe, The Washington Times, The Times, The Guardian, The Sunday Telegraph, Toronto Star, Salon, The Weekly Standard, The New York Sun, The Free Lance–Star, the Lodi News-Sentinel, the Columbia Journalism Review, Australian Broadcasting Company, and CBS.
+Postings on Jawa Report were either quoted or reported by many mainstream news providers, including The New York Times, the New York Daily News, Fox News, The Philadelphia Inquirer, The Boston Globe, The Washington Times, The Times, The Guardian, The Sunday Telegraph, Toronto Star, Salon, The Weekly Standard, The New York Sun, The Free Lance–Star, the Lodi News-Sentinel, the Columbia Journalism Review, Australian Broadcasting Company, and CBS.